 In the US, a retrospective cohort study of over 135,000 children found that the mean age of infected children was 8.8 years, and 53% were male.
 In terms of ethnicity, 59% were White, 15% were Black, 11% were Hispanic, and 3% were Asian.
 Only 4% of children tested positive for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in this population, and clinical manifestations were typically mild.

-Most cases are from familial clusters, or children who have a history of close contact with an infected patient.
-It appears that children generally don’t spread the virus to household contacts.
+Most cases in children are from familial clusters, or children who have a history of close contact with an infected patient.
+It is rare for children to be the index case in household transmission clusters.
 Unlike adults, children do not seem to be at higher risk for severe illness based on age or sex.

 A meta-analysis of over 2500 pregnant women with confirmed COVID-19 found that 73.9% of women were in the third trimester; 50.8% were from Black, Asian, or minority ethnic groups; 38.2% were obese; and 32.5% had chronic comorbidities.

 In the UK, the estimated incidence of admission to hospital with confirmed SARS-CoV-2 infection in pregnancy is 4.9 per 1000 maternities.
 Most women were in the second or third trimester.
 Of these patients, 41% were ages 35 years or older, 56% were from Black or other ethnic minority groups, 69% were overweight or obese, and 34% had preexisting comorbidities.

 In the US, 55,154 cases have been reported in pregnant women (as of 11 January 2021), with 9778 hospitalizations and 66 deaths.
 According to an analysis of approximately 400,000 women ages 15 to 44 years with symptomatic disease, Hispanic and non-Hispanic Black pregnant women appear to be disproportionately affected during pregnancy.